-1 San José Sta te University 2 Academic So • AS 1884 3 Professional Standards Committee 4 December 9, , 2024 5 Final Readi ng 6 Policy Recommend 7 Statement of Faculty Profession nal Responsibility 8 9 History: This proposal would rescind S99- 10 and replace it with two policy recommendations: AS 1884 Statement on Faculty Professional 11 ty and AS 1883 Statement on Academic Fr eedom and Establishing the Academic 12 Freedom Committee.
-13 Γhe Statement of Professional Responsibilit 14 - nearly a quarter of a century even as the sta • 15 recent years, many institutions of higher ed 16 describe unprofessional conduct that does not fall under any specific statutory protections (often 17 described as "bullying"), but which is nevertheless disruptive to the work of the University and 18 undermines the environment for free pursuit of scholarship.
-Recent amendments to S99-8 19 provided such a definition and framed it as an example of behavior that falls outside of 20 acceptable standards for professional responsibility among faculty.
-However, when S99-8 was 21 modified by Amendment A to S99-8 and S99-9 on August 21, 2023, the Statement of Academic 22 23 Freedom and the creation of the Academic Freedom Committee was accidentally embedded into the Statement of Faculty Professional Responsibility, making the former difficult to find.
-This • 24 25 ange rescinds S99-8 and separates it into tw Responsibility" and "Statement of Acaden 25 26 • 27 Academic Freedom Committee."
+Legislative History: This proposal would rescind S99-8 Professional Responsibility Statement and replace it with two policy recommendations: AS 1884 Statement on Faculty Professional Responsibility and AS 1883 Statement of Academic Freedom and Establishing the Academic Freedom Committee.

+Rationale: The Statement of Professional Responsibility in University Policy S99-8 was not updated for nearly a quarter of a century even as the statements upon which it was based were changed.
+In recent years, many institutions of higher education have enacted policies to describe unprofessional conduct that does not fall under any specific statutory protections (often described as "bullying"), but which is nevertheless disruptive to the work of the University and undermines the environment for free pursuit of scholarship.
+Recent amendments to S99-8 provided such a definition and framed it as an example of behavior that falls outside of acceptable standards for professional responsibility among faculty.
+However, when S99-8 was modified by Amendment A to S99-8 and S99-9 on August 21, 2023, the Statement of Academic Freedom and the creation of the Academic Freedom Committee was accidentally embedded into the Statement of Faculty Professional Responsibility, making the former difficult to find.
+This proposed change rescinds S99-8 and separates it into two distinct policies: "Statement of Faculty Professional Responsibility" and "Statement of Academic Freedom & Establishing the Academic Freedom Committee."
 While faculty professional responsibility and academic freedom are deeply interconnected, the policies need separation.
-Together with the newly- 28 approved F24-2 Board of Professional Responsibility, these policies provide important 29 contemporary guidance on matters related to faculty professional responsibility and academic 30 freedom; creating two new policies out of S99-8 will update the policy numbers and titles to 31 allow ease of identification and indicate their currency.
-Additional clerical updates were made to 32 section F, Additional References, to reflect current University policy numbers and titles.
-33 , , y 1 y 34 Approved: December 2, 2024 35 Vote: 6-0-0 36 Present: Chen, Kazemifar, Nwokolo, Raman, Rile ey (Chair), Smith, Peter (non- 37 voting guest), Lee (non-voting guest) · 38 Absent: Barrera, Pruthi, Muller, Dukes (non-voti ng guest) 38 Absent: Barrera, Pruthi, Muller, Dukes (non-voti ng guest)
+Together with the newlyapproved F24-2 Board of Professional Responsibility, these policies provide important contemporary guidance on matters related to faculty professional responsibility and academic freedom; creating two new policies out of S99-8 will update the policy numbers and titles to allow ease of identification and indicate their currency.
+Additional clerical updates were made to section F, Additional References, to reflect current University policy numbers and titles.

+Approved: December 2, 2024

+Vote: 6-0-0

+Present: Chen, Kazemifar, Nwokolo, Raman, Riley (Chair), Smith, Peter (nonvoting guest), Lee (non-voting guest)

+Absent: Barrera, Pruthi, Muller, Dukes (non-voting guest)